wangkanai/wangkanai/README.md

 }
 ```

-### Fundamentals
+### Detection Fundamentals

 Detection services would extract information about the visitor web client by parsing the [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) that the web browser gives to the web server on every http/https request.
-We would make the requester is using common Mozilla syntax: _Mozilla/[version] ([system and browser information]) [platform] ([platform details]) [extensions]_.
-There have total of 5 resolver services the our detection services.
+We would make the assumption that every requester is using common Mozilla syntax: _Mozilla/[version] ([system and browser information]) [platform] ([platform details]) [extensions]_.
+If detection service can not identify the information, it will we have give you `Unknown` enum flag.
+There are total of 5 resolver services the our detection services.

 #### Device Resolver